 Information and guidance regarding the design and revision of programmes is included in the section on Programme Development.

-All programme / module developments will be considered and/or reported at Taught Programmes Board.
+All programme / module developments will be considered and/or reported at Taught Programmes Board (TPB).

-School / Institute Learning and Teaching Committees are responsible for approving / not approving most kinds of new modules (with some exceptions) and changes to existing modules, subject to the deadlines set by ARCS.
+School / Institute Learning and Teaching Committees are responsible for approving / not approving most kinds of new modules (with some exceptions) and changes to existing modules, subject to the deadlines set by the Directorates of Governance and Legal Services and Registry Services.
 Further details about the procedure are given in the guidelines.

 Information concerning the content, level, assessment methods and availability of a module to students can be found via the QM Module Directory.
-Guidance for Academic and Administrative Staff regarding the source of this information, and how to update it, can be found in the document QMUL Module Directory - Guidance for Academic and Administrative Staff.
-[PDF 24KB]
+Guidance for Academic and Professional Services Staff regarding the source of this information, and how to update it, can be found in the document.

 - Programme and Module Developer's Guide [PDF 1,210KB]

 - Summary of Module Approval Process [PDF 356KB]

 - Summary of Module Amendment Process [PDF 357KB]